ramanasai/100-days-of-Python/README.md

 # 100-days-of-Python
 I am Challenging myself for 100+ days of learning Python Language.

-My Notes from [Notion] ware i will tracking all my Python Steps and Even Notes(Every day Work Flow)(Even in Github Regular i will be updating).
+My Notes are in [Notelet] ware i will tracking all my Python Steps and Even Notes(Every day Work Flow)(Even in Github Regular i will be updating).
 (Even You can Duplicate my notion Workspace
 # Goal
 Learn the foundations of data science and machine learning with Python.